Check for health warnings before going near waterways

 “Animals that show signs of illness after coming into contact with toxic algae should be taken to a vet immediately.
 Symptoms of cyanobacteria poisoning in dogs include panting, lethargy, muscle tremors, twitching and convulsions – which usually occur within 30 minutes of exposure.”

-Dr Humphrey says people who come into contact with toxic algae can also experience unpleasant symptoms.
+Dr Pink says people who come into contact with toxic algae can also experience unpleasant symptoms.
 “Exposure may cause skin rashes, nausea, stomach cramps, tingling and numbness around the mouth and fingertips.
-If you experience any of these symptoms visit your doctor immediately and please let your doctor know if you have had contact with the water,” Dr Humphrey says.
+If you experience any of these symptoms visit your doctor immediately and please let your doctor know if you have had contact with the water,” Dr Pink says.

 People should never drink water from a waterway where a health warning is in place and they should also avoid eating fish and shellfish taken from areas where warnings are in place.
 “Boiling the water does not remove the toxin.
 If fish are eaten, remove the gut and liver and wash in clean water.”